 - The dough may appear to be a little crumbly, but if you compact it into a ball, it should stick together.

-- You need to press down on the dough balls before baking because they will not spread that much.
+- You need to press down on the balls of dough before baking because they will not spread that much.

 - Be careful not to overbake the cookies as it will also cause the cookies to dry out.

 - Let the cookies cool completely on the baking sheet before attempting to remove them.
 This is very important.
 Cookies will be very soft when they first come out of the oven.
-If you try to remove them, they will fall apart.
+If you try to remove them with a spatula, they will fall apart.
 Once the cookies are cooled and set, they will be sturdy enough to hold and remove.

 Keto Peanut Butter Chocolate Chip Cookies